MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>Global approach</b> </summary>epidemiological parameter estimation; evolution forecast; modeling of various intervention strategies</details>

-<details><summary> <b>Details of approach</b> </summary>1) geographical globe's division using the Voronoi method, centered on the major transportation hubs 2) modeling of the transmission dynamics through agent-based epidemic model for the mobility layers and compartmental for the infection progression 3) individual dynamic where transitions are mathematically defined by chain binomial and multinomial processes</details>
+<details><summary> <b>Details of approach</b> </summary>1) geographical globe's division using the Voronoi method, centered on the major transportation hubs 2) modeling of the transmission dynamics through agent-based epidemic model for the mobility layers and compartmental for the infection progression 3) individual dynamic where transitions are mathematically defined by chain binomial and multinomial processes 4) estimate the number of case importations from China and simulate the impact of travel ban</details>

 <details><summary> <b>Outputs</b> </summary>estimate the number of case importations from China and simulate the impact of travel ban</details>